-💡Do you want to get e-mail notification in a case your camera goes offline?
+💡Do you want to get e-mail notifications in case your camera goes offline?

 We offer this for free.
 How it works and how it can be activated.

-To find out what was the reason which is causing the camera to be shown offline, try following this checklist:
+To find out what the reason is causing the camera to be shown offline, try following this checklist:

-- Reboot the camera.
-The easiest thing for you to be sure that it isn't stuck.
+Reboot the camera.
+The easiest thing for you is to be sure that it isn't stuck.

 Cameras connected via port-forwarding